Post-Acute Withdrawal Syndrome (PAWS)

 The post-acute withdrawal syndrome from alcohol has well-documented symptoms, such as anxiety, anger, depression, mood swings, tiredness, problems sleeping, memory and cognitive impairment, low sexual drive, and unexplained physical pain.

-Studies underline that sleep-related PAWS symptoms following alcohol misuse can last 1-3 years, even during complete alcohol abstinence.
+Studies suggest that sleep-related PAWS symptoms following alcohol misuse can last 1-3 years, even during complete alcohol abstinence.
 Individuals may experience sleep apnea, difficulty falling asleep, and lower sleep duration.

 Opioid PAWS symptoms

 PAWS symptoms following opioid misuse include mental health problems such as anxiety, depression, dysphoria, and irritability.
-Fatigue, decreased focus, and hindered executive control functions are likewise common occurrences during the post-acute withdrawal syndrome following opioid addiction.
+Fatigue, decreased focus, and impaired executive functions are also common during post-acute withdrawal syndrome following opioid addiction.

 Methamphetamine PAWS symptoms

-Chronic methamphetamine abuse has shown significant functional consequences in brain imaging studies comparing regular methamphetamine users undergoing prolonged abstinence and subjects with no history of drug use.
-The differences are observable in the subjects’ cortical and limbic systems, underlining prolonged deficits in dopaminergic and serotonergic neurotransmitters for methamphetamine users, the markers of anhedonia.
+Chronic methamphetamine abuse has significant functional consequences, as shown in brain imaging studies comparing regular methamphetamine users undergoing prolonged abstinence and subjects with no history of drug use.
+The differences are observable in the subjects’ cortical and limbic systems, highlighting prolonged deficits in dopaminergic and serotonergic neurotransmitters among methamphetamine users, which are markers of anhedonia.

 Brain imaging studies additionally point out a decreased glucose metabolism, loss of gray matter, and cognitive deficits.
 These changes are connected to impaired executive control functions.

-Other research notes that amphetamine withdrawal symptoms are typically non-life-threatening, including marked depression, fatigue, dysphoria, hunger, and drastic psychomotor retardation.
+Other research indicates that amphetamine withdrawal symptoms are typically non-life-threatening, including marked depression, fatigue, dysphoria, hunger, and drastic psychomotor retardation.
 Recovery from amphetamine use is prolonged, with depression symptoms extending for several weeks.

 Cocaine PAWS symptoms

 Cocaine withdrawal symptoms may include emotional regulation and impulse control issues.
-While emotional regulation issues typically improve within four weeks, with subjects gaining enhanced control of their emotions and developing healthy coping mechanisms, impulse control does not generally show improvements within four weeks of cocaine withdrawal.
+Emotional regulation issues typically improve within four weeks, Allowing individuals to gain enhanced control of their emotions and develop healthy coping mechanisms.
+Impulse control, however, does not generally show improvements within four weeks of cocaine withdrawal.

-Other studies note that post-acute withdrawal syndrome following prolonged cocaine echoes that of amphetamine due to both psychoactive substances being stimulants.
+Other studies note that post-acute withdrawal syndrome following prolonged cocaine mirrors that of amphetamine due to both substances being stimulants.
 Therefore, PAWS symptoms of cocaine misuse also include extreme tiredness, hunger, severe depression, dysphoria, and psychomotor retardation.

 Marijuana (cannabis) PAWS symptoms